anastasiya-pv/QA-course-hw/HW_GITHUB_1.md

 Reported On: 18FEB22<br>

-<br>Description: Unable to finish the process of product purchase as apllication "NAME" breaks down upon clicking the "PAY NOW" button: the screen turns white and the application does not respond to user actions"<br>
+<br>Description: Unable to finish the process of product purchase as apllication "NAME" crashes upon clicking the "PAY NOW" button: the screen turns white and the application does not respond to user actions"<br>
 <br>Steps to Reproduce:<br>
 1)Open the Application,<br>
 2)Search for the required product,<br>